Does Builders Insurance Cover Roofing?

 So a customer has asked you to fix a few slates, or replace them after a storm.
 This is a relatively simple job, if you know how.
 But it can also be particularly dangerous when such a great height is involved.

-Before you say yes to a little extra cash, consider the extra perils you’ll be taking on.
+Before you say yes to a little extra income, consider the extra perils you’ll be taking on.
 Falling from heights is actually the leading cause of death in construction work.
 As you can imagine, this may involve falling off the roof of the building altogether, but you need to bear in mind that falling through skylights or straight through fragile roofs are just as dangerous.

 When you’re working on a sloping roof, you need to have scaffolding in place to prevent people, tools or materials falling from the edge.
 You must also fit edge protection to the eaves of any roof and on terraced properties to the rear as well as the front.
 Where work is of short duration (tasks measured in minutes), properly secured ladders to access the roof and proper roof ladders are sufficient.